home-assistant-libs/chip-wheels/README.md

 This repository provides the building infrastructure to build Python wheels of the Matter device controller.
 It uses the [official project Matter SDK](https://github.com/project-chip/connectedhomeip/) and builds the Python bindings available at `src/controller/python/`.
-The bindings use the official Matter implementation wriitten in C++ as a native library using ctypes bindings.
+The bindings use the official Matter implementation written in C++ as a native library using ctypes bindings.
 The `chip-core` wheel contains this native library.
 Hence the `chip-core` wheel is a platform specific wheel.